Randy Moss Rookie Cards

 1998 Finest, Card No. 135 (shop eBay)

-Parallels include: Refractors – known for their rainbow refracting technology that causes the colors to bounce especially in the light, inserted 1:12 packs.
-No Protectors is another parallel within this set; silver foil was used front and back to create these beauties and as the name suggest it has no protective film attached to card front.
-No Protectors Refractors – inserted 1:24 packs this stunning card design refracts in the back of card as well.
+Parallels include Refractors – known for their rainbow refracting technology that causes the colors to bounce especially in the light, inserted 1:12 packs.
+No Protectors is another parallel within this set; silver foil was used front and back to create these beauties and as the name suggests it has no protective film attached to the card front.
+No Protectors Refractors – inserted 1:24 packs this stunning card design refracts in the back of the card as well.

 1998 Flair Showcase Row 3, Card No. 5 (shop eBay)

-Another difference, or option, is in the theme; on the back of the card towards the bottom you will find a text box with an identifier, shown here is the “Showtime” theme.
+Another difference, or option, is in the theme; on the back of the card towards the bottom, you will find a text box with an identifier, shown here is the “Showtime” theme.
 But you’ll also have Showstopper, Showdown, and Showpiece.
-This is an overly complicated set with many rabbit trails however, the Sec 2, Row 3, Seat 5 (pictured above) is considered the true base set RC.
+This is an overly complicated set with many rabbit trails, however, Sec 2, Row 3, Seat 5 (pictured above) is considered the true base set RC.

 1998 Fleer Brilliants, Card No. 140 (shop eBay)

-Background is a mirror foil and shows finger prints and scratches easily.
+The background is a mirror foil and shows fingerprints and scratches easily.
 However, clean copies look stunning.
-Card back has great colors and design as well.
-Parallels include: Fleer Brilliant Blue found 1:6 packs and feature a blue foil card stock.
-Other parallels include Gold #’d /99 and 24-Karat Gold that feature a 24kt gold stamped logo on card front and you guessed it #’d /24.
+The card back has great colors and designs as well.
+Parallels include Fleer Brilliant Blue found 1:6 packs and features a blue foil card stock.
+Other parallels include Gold #’d /99 and 24-Karat Gold that features a 24kt gold-stamped logo on the card front and you guessed it #’d /24.

 1998 Fleer Tradition, Card No. 237 (shop eBay)